11 Reasons Your Portable AC Fills with Water Too Quickly

 Cooling coils are also called evaporator coils.

-Air is cooled when it passes through evaporator coils of the unit.
+Air is cooled when it passes through the evaporator coils of the unit.
 Water is also condensed from the air by these coils as a secondary operation.

 Let me elaborate…